aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-item-conversion.md

 [Structured Data](../structured-encryption/structures.md#structured-data)
 has the following requirements:
-- MUST contain an Attribute for every [Structured Data Terminal](../structured-encryption/structures.md#structured-data-terminal) on the Structured Data, such that:
+- MUST contain an Attribute for every [Structured Data Terminal](../structured-encryption/structures.md#structured-data-terminal) on the Structured Data, and not other Attributes.

-  - The Attribute is the deserialization of the concatenation of `Terminal Type ID | Terminal Value`, according to [the serialization scheme](./ddb-attribute-serialization.md).
+- Each Attribute MUST be the deserialization of the concatenation of `Terminal Type ID | Terminal Value`, according to [the serialization scheme](./ddb-attribute-serialization.md).
-- MUST contain a Binary Attribute with Attribute Name "TODO:header".
-- MUST contain a Binary Attribute with Attribute Name "TODO:footer".
-- MUST NOT contain any Attribute not specified above.